beefcat666/Autoratbag/README.md

 Put this script somewhere that is in your $PATH (i.e. /bin).
 Invoke with the script name and pass the command to run your game, i.e:

     $ cd games/ut99/System
-    $ mousekeys.sh ./ut-bin
+    $ autoratbag.sh ./ut-bin

-For Steam games, set the games launch options to "mousekeys.sh %command%".
+For Steam games, set the games launch options to "autoratbag.sh %command%".
 This also works with Steam Play titles running in Proton.